arendsee/synder/README.md

  2.  transform scores
  3.  merge doubly-overlapping blocks
  4.  determine contiguous sets
- 5.  find query-side overlapping and flanking blocks for each input sequence
+ 5.  find query-side, contextually-relevant blocks for each input sequence
  6.  map to overlapping contiguous sets
  7.  calculate score for input sequence relative to each contiguous set
  8.  calculate search interval relative to each contiguous set